Griffith Buck Roses are easy to grow roses, that are very low maintenance roses and cold hardy rose bushes.

 Even without winter protection, these roses come back and thrive every year.

-Dr. Griffith Buck bred his roses at Iowa State University, starting around 1950.
+Dr. Griffith Buck bred his roses at Iowa State University, from 1952 until 1985.
 He had a true love and passion for roses.
 He would combine strains of very cold hardy roses, with Hybrid Teas, and others.

 He planted them in the fields, and if the new roses survived the harsh Iowa winters of 20-30 degrees below zero, with absolutely NO protection, these would be the seedlings he introduced.

-His goal was to produce roses that were very hardy and disease resistant.
+His goal was to produce roses that were very hardy and disease resistant, but also have good disease resistance, good flower form and color, repeat bloom, and have a vigorous but restrained growth habit.

 His efforts were a great success, but sadly, not appreciated in his lifetime.
 His wonderful roses, (called Buck roses) have now gained the acceptance and popularity they have long deserved.

-This is a list of some of the wonderful Buck Roses:
+This is a list of some of the wonderful Roses by Griffith Buck:

 April Moon -lemon yellow